Ngagyur Kadag Institute

 Nyingma Lineage

-The Nyingma tradition outlines nine Yanas (vehicles) of practice:
+The Nyingma tradition outlines nine Yana (vehicles) of practice:

 2. Pratyekabuddha Yana